-- 1) The Contractor is responsible for the preparation, revision, acquisition, and adherence to conditions of any permits required by federal, state, local laws or regulations. - 2) The Contractor is responsible for any modifications or revisions to the environmental documents and permits that result from deviations in the project design and environmental impacts as stated in the environmental documents. - 3) Fines assessed by any agencies to the Department as the result of the Contractor's non-compliance or violation of said permit provisions shall be paid by the Department and subsequently deducted from the Contractor's monthly pay estimate. - 4) The Contractor shall coordinate all permitting through SCDOT's Environmental Services Office.
+- 1) The Contractor is responsible for the preparation, revision, acquisition, and adherence to conditions of any permits required by federal, state, local laws or regulations. - 2) The Contractor is responsible for any modifications or revisions to the environmental documents and permits that result from deviations in the project design and environmental impacts as stated in the environmental documents. - 3) The Contractor shall provide an Environmental Compliance Plan for the Project.
+The plan shall be submitted to South Carolina Department of Transportation (SCDOT; "The Department") for review and approval prior to any construction activity.
+The plan shall identify all specific measures that the Contractor will implement to assure compliance with all federal, state and local laws and regulations including, but not limited to, environmental documents, permits, and environmental commitments.
+The plan shall also designate specific personnel that are charged with carrying out monitoring and compliance activities included in the Environmental Compliance Plan. - 4) Fines assessed by any agencies to the Department as the result of the Contractor's non-compliance or violation of said permit provisions shall be paid by the Department and subsequently deducted from the Contractor's monthly pay estimate. - 5) The Contractor shall coordinate all permitting through SCDOT's Environmental Services Office. - 6) Contractor responsible for providing a summary report documenting how all commitments that fall within his responsibility have been satisfied.